AzzeddineG/rst-temp-generator/README.md

     "photo": "https://picsum.photos/id/1035/200/200",
     "profession": "Sales Manager",
     "skills": ["Marketing", "Negotiation", "Leadership"],
-    "title": "The resume of David Lee"
+    "docTitle": "The resume of David Lee"
   }
 ]

 ```
-**PLease not that the word `title` MUST be inside evey object but it MUST NOT be used inside the file `template.rst`**

-**The word `title` will be used to name the three files that will be generated**
-**Also, please not that the number of objects will be the number of copies**

 * 5/ Finally, I open the command line in my folder that contains the app, the rst template and Json file and I run this command :